Are you having Brinks security problems? This page provides help with:

 For help changing your battery, see these pages:

 Brinks security systems use a Master Code to program itself and several other User Codes.
 If the Brinks Master Code is forgotten, you don’t have any good options.
 There is no Brinks home security “Master Reset” function.
-If the code is lost, there is no way to recover it.

 The master code problem is just one reason why you should consider

 updating your Brinks security panel to something newer.
 Nearly all